 sudo apt autoremovecan remove dozens of image-processing, math, and Python libraries that were installed only to satisfy Inkscape dependencies.
 Review the removal list before you confirm it if you still use packages such as ImageMagick or NumPy for other work.

-If you want to clear libraries APT no longer needs, run:
+If you want to clear libraries APT no longer needs, preview the cleanup first:

 If you added the stable PPA, remove it too and refresh package metadata.
 For broader cleanup options, see how to remove a PPA from Ubuntu.